Faculty Leader: Mr J Daniels

-English is at the heart of the curriculum and educational experience at All Saints.
-It has, as its mission, the education of the whole person in both English Literature and English Language.
+English is at the heart of the curriculum at All Saints and has, as its mission, the education of the whole person in English Language and English Literature.
 As part of the development of a rounded, knowledgeable and literate individual, we study seminal texts across Literature, non-fiction and literary non-fiction and consider the origins of the text and its ability to widen our intellectual knowledge and emotional maturity.

 Key Stage 3